Measurement of $\Upsilon$ production in $pp$ collisions at $\sqrt{s}=5 \ \rm{TeV}$: Systematic uncertainties

 \section{Systematic uncertainties}

 Several sources of systematic uncertainty are expected to affect the cross-section measurements: determination of the signal yields, efficiency calculations and computation of the integrated luminosity.
+The efficiency-related uncertainties are determined with independent simulation samples for each $\Upsilonres(nS)$ meson, and are expected to be similar for the three states.
 They are reported in Table~\ref{table:summary} and discussed in detail in the following.
 The total uncertainty is calculated as the quadrature sum of these uncertainties.

 The systematic uncertainty from the determination of the signal yields is affected by the invariant-mass fit model and is estimated using pseudoexperiments.
 The pseudoexperiments employ a mixture of $\OneS$ signal in the full simulation sample and background generated according to the background model fitted in data.
 In the pseudoexperiments, the relative fraction of the two components is chosen such that the level of background matches the data in the $\Upsilonres$ signal region.
 This signal-plus-background sample is fitted with the same model as for the data.
 The systematic uncertainty is estimated as the relative difference between the signal yield obtained from the fit and that of the input.
 This study is repeated for the $\OneS$, $\TwoS$ and $\ThreeS$ states, with different fractions of background, yielding $2.5\%$, $2.8\%$ and $3.1\%$ as the systematic uncertainty for the three states, respectively.
 The small difference between the uncertainties for the three states is attributed to different background levels under each signal peak.